What is a Green Card?

 - Having been removed from the U.S. (also known as being deported)

 Do you meet green card requirements?
-If you have questions about if you meet green card requirements, contact our immigration lawyers.
+If you have questions about if you meet green card requirements, contact an experienced immigration lawyer.

 How to Apply For A Green Card